openstack-archive/kloudbuster/doc/source/architecture.rst

 ---------------------------------

-The North South traffic refers to traffic flowing between external sources and VMs runnin in the cloud.
+The North South traffic refers to traffic flowing between external sources and VMs running in the cloud.
 Such traffic follows a very different path than East-West traffic as it is generally always routed and requires the used of IP address translation (SNAT and DNAT).
 One exception to this is the use of a provider network which may avoid routing and NAT completely.

-KloudBuster provides a option to test the North-South data plabe traffic by separating the client VMs and server VMs into 2 different OpenStack clouds.
+KloudBuster provides a option to test the North-South data plane traffic by separating the client VMs and server VMs into 2 different OpenStack clouds.

 .. image:: images/kb-http-north-south.png